harryprince/renkun-ken.github.io/_posts/2014-07-25-what-are-the-most-popular-keywords-of-cran-packages.md

 highlight: [ r ]
 ---

+*(This article is adapted to the latest version of rvest package.)*

 A large proportion of R's power should be attributed to the enormous amount of extension packages.
 Many packages are published to [CRAN](http://cran.r-project.org).